hzqst/CaptionMod/README.md

-# CaptionMod 3.4
+# CaptionMod 3.5

 This is a caption/subtitle plugin designed for displaying captions/subtitles in GoldSRC engine & VGUI2 based singleplayer games.

 It could display captions/subtitles when:

-sound is played.
+1. Sound (wav only, not mp3) is played.

-sentence is played.
+2. Sentence is played.

-HudText or HudTextPro (Counter Strike 1.6 or Condition Zero) is displayed.
+3. HudText or HudTextPro (Counter Strike 1.6 or Condition Zero) is displayed.

-# Compile Requirement:
+# Build Requirement:

   MetaHook (https://github.com/Nagist/metahook)